Our guide to the perfect Christmas dinner

-It’s not just about the food; do you have everything you need to cook and serve a Christmas dinner including pots and pans and serving dishes?
+It’s not just about the food – do you have everything you need to cook and serve a Christmas dinner, including all the pots and pans and serving dishes?

 Do you have enough table space and seats?
 There’s always going to be someone stuck on the high stool, but we think that’s what makes Christmas dinner a proper Christmas dinner!